sweng-epfl/public/sdp/ExampleSummary.md

 In hindsight, I should have started with a quick design of how the new EPFL authentication system differs from our existing Google authentication, and what code they could share.
 I will pay more attention to the existing code for my next tasks.

-On a positive note, my time estimate was very accurate, way better than the previous weeks!
+On a positive note, my time estimate was very accurate, way better than the previous sprints!
 This is probably because I also implemented the other login method, so I knew what it entailed.

 ## Caspar